 He read Engineering Science at Oxford University and went on to work as a structural designer and lecture in various schools of Architecture in the UK.
 In 2012 he moved to Rome to study Philosophy at the Pontifical University of the Holy Cross and completed his Philosophy Doctorate in 2016.
 He was ordained as a priest for the Prelature of Opus Dei in 2014, and his pastoral work has developed mostly among students and young professionals.

-Netherhall House is an intercollegiate hall of residence for male students, situated in a pleasant part of Hampstead, and well-connected by public transport to the colleges and institutions of higher education in London.
+Netherhall House is a residential college for male students, situated in Hampstead, NW3, and well-connected by public transport to the colleges and institutions of higher education in London.

-Academic, intellectual and cultural development are fundamental to purpose of the house, offering a library and study and seminar rooms, along with weekly guest speakers throughout the first and second terms, reading groups, and the annual new year conference on science, philosophy and communication.
+Academic, intellectual, cultural and personal development are fundamental to purpose of the house, offering a library and study and seminar rooms, along with regular guest speakers throughout the first and second terms, reading groups, and the annual new year conference on science, philosophy and communication.